Arduino3128/MetaMail/ReadMe First.txt

 1. Simply Run MetaMail file!

 How to add an Attachment?:
-***Currently MetaMail 3.2.3.5+ supports Attachment of any file of size less than 25 MB and file except Text Files (.txt).***

 1)Go to "Compose" and follow regular procedure.
 2)At the end an option will prompt asking whether you want to add an Attachment or not.
 3)Enter "Yes" or "y" to add attachment.
-4)Enter Filename[Copy the file to the MetaMail Folder beforehand!].
+4)Enter Filename[For NonGUI Copy the file to the MetaMail Folder beforehand!].
 5)By pressing Enter you will send the Mail.

 How do I Download attached file?: